Have you have ever researched Prefabricated Homes, Kit Homes or Modular Homes and thought they resembled a tin shed or granny flat?

-Now it is true that unfortunately many suppliers in the Australian market import their kit home components directly from China.
-Given the demand in Australia for high quality products, and the expectation that a home will be constructed, plumbed and most importantly "wired" to Australian Standards - this is somewhat disconcerting.
+Now it is true that unfortunately many suppliers in the our market import their kit home components directly from China.
+Given the demand here for high quality products, and the expectation that a home will be constructed, plumbed and most importantly "wired" to Australian and New Zealand Standards - this is somewhat disconcerting.

-SipForm products are fabricated right here in Malaga, Perth and strictly adhere to the Australian Standards.
-Australian Workplace Health and Safety Standards are observed and the materials that make up our manufacture are whenever possible - sourced locally.
+SipForm products are fabricated across Australia and New Zealand and strictly adhere to the Standards, and the materials that make up our manufacture are whenever possible - sourced locally.

 What is bringing about this transition into prefabricated building?

 The home buyer / builder whilst looking to reduce their energy footprint, are also adhering to the philosophy of treading more lightly on the planet.

 The SipForm kit home system and most modular home products will perform significantly better that traditional forms of construction, both in energy use consumption during construction and the long term use of the home.